Being an introvert is a blessing, but also a burden. Research shows that 35% to 50% of the human population falls into this inside-oriented category.

 This difference in behavior has to do with RAS (The Reticular Activating System) in the brain.
 It’s responsible mainly for regulating sleep-wake transitions and the ability to pay attention.
 It turns out that RAS is much more active in introverts.

-That’s why too much stimuli in the form of noise and people cause the introvert to withdraw.
+That’s why too many stimuli in the form of noise and people cause the introvert to withdraw.
 Active RAS also causes them to salivate more.
 They produce 50% more saliva than their extroverts – so beware.

-The level of monoamine oxidase (MAO) is higher in the brains of the introverts.
+The level of monoamine oxidase (MAO) is higher in the brains of introverts.
 This enzyme is responsible for breaking down the neurotransmitters, such as serotonin, which are used by brains-cells to communicate with each other.